KifoPL/kifo-clanker/README.md

 # Useful links:

 ## [Discord Support Server](https://discord.com/invite/HxUFQCxPFp)
-> *Share your ideas, read changelog, test out new features before their release*.
+> *Share your ideas, read the changelog, test out new features before their release*.

 ## [Top.gg Bot Website](https://top.gg/bot/795638549730295820)
 > *Feel free to leave a vote and 5-star review!*

 ## [Donate for custom bot prefix](https://www.buymeacoffee.com/kifoPL)
-> *VPS, electricity and internet cost a lot of money, donations motivate me to continue my work developing this bot, plus you get a custom prefix for your server in return.*
+> *VPS, electricity and the internet cost a lot of money, donations motivate me to continue my work developing this bot, plus you get a custom prefix for your server in return.*

 # Self-promotion: